Economic Data freely available online

 The World Bank site contains a vast database of economic, social and other development statistics for all countries of the world.
-Although much of the data on the site is available only by subscription, the following link takes you to quite a large selection of open-access data, which you can search by country, topic and indicator:
+Although much of the data on the site is available only by subscription, the following link takes you to quite a large selection of open-access data, which you can search by country and indicator:

 The World Bank also publishes its annual World Development Report.
 You can download the reports for each year from the following:

 Country reports for all countries of the world can be found via the following link:

-A number of additional IMF datasets are available for free access on the IMF eLibrary Data site, including data on international reserves, investment, financial soundness and financial access.
+A number of additional IMF datasets are available for free access on the IMF Data site, including data on international reserves, investment, financial soundness and financial access.
 These can be searched by country, topic and data source.

 The statistics section of the WTO site contains a number of databases and publications providing extensive access to trade and tariff data.

-and tariff profiles at:
+Trade and tariff data

 The above report contains many tables on global and regional FDI, cross-border mergers and acquisitions (M&As) and transnational corporations (TNCs).